 In the realm of customer experience (CX, for the uninitiated), one of the hottest tools of the trade is the “customer journey.”
-In its most basic form, a customer journey is a record of all the various interactions an end-user has with a vendor, and encompasses both internal data (sales, marketing, service) and relevant external information (demographics, social media activity, etc.).
+In its most basic form, a customer journey is a record of all the various interactions an end-user has with a vendor and encompasses both internal data (sales, marketing, service) and relevant external information (demographics, social media activity, etc.).

 So why is a customer journey so valuable, and why are there literally hundreds of startups competing with the likes of Adobe and Oracle to sell their solution to Fortune 500 companies?
-To an outsider, the first bit of surprising news is that customer journeys are a relatively new phenomenon in the corporate world.
-As companies grow, the amount of data amassed about customers piles up at an exponential rate, and typically ends up scattered across silos.
+To an outsider, the first bit of surprising news is that these types of customer journeys are a relatively new phenomenon in the corporate world.
+As companies grow, the amount of data amassed about customers piles up at an exponential rate, and typically ends up scattered across different silos.

 So once a big company has successfully wrangled their data into customer journeys, what happens next?
-Until AI and machine learning came along, the answer was, not much.
+Until AI and machine learning came along, the answer was not much.
 The set of available tools in the typical analytics arsenal, even for a Fortune 500 company, could only swim in the shallow end of the value-added pool.
 AI changed all that, enabling pattern recognition and predictive analytics at scale – in other words, recognizing the common threads across millions of customer journeys comprising billions of events based on (no joke) trillions of calculations.

-To quote every infomercial ever, but wait…there’s more.
+To quote every infomercial ever, but wait… there’s more.

 Up to this point, all of the output would be rightfully classified as insights.
 Most customer journeys are glorified diagnostics, interesting but not actionable – no next steps identified, no destination mapped out.
 To a human eye, the future still looks murky.
 But to a machine-learning platform like the CVX3, journeys lead to predictions about which customers are most likely to buy and what offer has the best probability of converting to sales.
 This is precision matchmaking on an enterprise scale.